-- Habits of mind part: 25 simple Agree-Disagree style childhood focused survey statements, easily completed in much less time than the recommended max of 30 minutes.
+- Habits of mind part: 25 simple Agree/Disagree items – child level opinion, value, and expectation statements; easily completed in much less time than the recommended max of 30 minutes.

 - Skills part: Four five-question sets.
 Each set is based on an engaging, young child focused scenario.
 Readers typically administered no more than one or two sets (4 or 8 questions) in a session.